What impact does workplace bullying have on your business?

 To understand the impact of bullying on a business, it is necessary to thoughtfully consider the impact on the victims.

 Employees who are bullied are likely to experience some level of psychological and emotional distress.
 They may also suffer from sleep disturbances, impaired cognitive ability and feelings of anxiety and depression.
-Stress could manifest physically in the form of
+Undoubtedly their productivity and attendance will be adversely impacted as well as their self-confidence, esteem and morale.

 Commercial Impact